Cathay Pacific expects lower first-half loss on cost savings, cargo flights

-June 18 (Reuters) - Cathay Pacific Airways Ltd (0293.HK) said on Friday that losses in the first half are expected to be "somewhat" lower than last year, due to cost-saving measures and strong demand for cargo flights.
+(Reuters) - Cathay Pacific Airways Ltd said on Friday that losses in the first half are expected to be “somewhat” lower than last year, due to cost-saving measures and strong demand for cargo flights.

 Crew quarantine measures have eased since mid-April and that helped Cathay operate 24% more freighter flights and 18% more cargo-only passenger flights in May compared to April, the airline said in a statement.